 Letter to the Bishop

-Please write a letter to Bishop Madden and submit it to our offices by April 9.
+Please write a letter to our Bishop and submit it to our offices by a date yet to be determined.
 If you can send this letter to me via e-mail firstname.lastname@example.org, I will print them and send them to the bishop.
-Otherwise, please have it delivered to the offices by April 9.

 I would encourage you to include specific paragraphs with three or more sentences each describing the following to the Bishop.